juliasilge/women-in-film/draft_post.md

-## Impact of producers, writers, and directors
+## Impact of writers

-*Rough mockup for viz of writer/director viz*
+*Rough mockup for viz of writer viz*

 ![plot of chunk gender_ratio](figure/gender_ratio-1.png)

 *Hover for word for all points*

+Add bar plot for just how women are portrayed

 ## Word use changing with time